michael-gif/Windows-CMD-Python/README.md

 # Windows-CMD-Python
-a recreation of cmd.exe from windows 10
+A recreation of cmd.exe from windows 10

 ## Usage
 - run the python script